anomaly/gallagher/docs/docs/design.md

 [Typer](https://typer.tiangolo.com) enhances [click](https://click.palletsprojects.com/en/8.1.x/) by providing a mode `FastAPI` like developer experience (having been created by the developers of FastAPI).
 The design of our `cli` is highly inspired by tools like `git`, and follows the subcommand pattern.

-While we pride ourselves in providing a complete set of CLI commands, this section outlines thoughts on the design of the command line interface for those working on extending it.
+This section outlines thoughts on the design of the command line interface for those working on extending it.

 ### Extending DTOs for the CLI